chevere/workflow/README.md

 Use `ExpectWorkflowExceptionTrait` for testing Workflow definitions using PHPUnit.

-Wrap the logic that runs the Workflow in a closure and use `expectWorkflowException` method to assert the expected exception.
+Wrap the logic running the Workflow in a closure and use `expectWorkflowException` method to assert the expected exception.

 ```php
 use Chevere\Workflow\Traits\ExpectWorkflowExceptionTrait;